-Participants can join the #PloggingChallenge by taking a picture of them Plogging in Montgomery County and either tag our Instagram account @mygreenmc or use our hashtag #MontgomeryPlogs on Instagram.
+Participants can join the #PloggingChallenge on social media by taking a picture of yourself Plogging in Montgomery County and either tag our Instagram account @mygreenmc or use our hashtag #MontgomeryPlogs on Instagram.

 See our volunteer opportunity on the Montgomery County Volunteer website: https://montgomerycountymd.galaxydigital.com/need/detail/?need_id=575110

 Suggestions and Recommendations